South Australian Country Fire Service: Motor vehicle accident (MVA) spillages, and Road Crash Rescue (RCR)

 The CFS provides fire cover and cleanup at road accidents.
 When there are entrapments, the CFS will provide fire cover, and when required will respond with rescue appliances with the appropriate tools for stabilising and extricating trapped casualties.
-They also perform other rescue duties, such as rope (vertical / high angle) rescue, they do not attend specalist rescues as a general rule of thumb however.
+They also perform other rescue duties, such as rope (vertical / high angle) rescue, they do not attend specialist rescues as a general rule of thumb however.
 Confined space, swiftwater rescue, flood rescue, vertical rescue, high angle rescue, USAR, SAR and vehicle impacts are traditionally the responsibility of the State Emergency Service, South Australian Ambulance Service, South Australia Police and the Metropolitan Fire Service.

 The Country Fire Service often performs these duties assisting other agencies.
 Such as the Metropolitan Fire Service (SAMFS), State Emergency Service (SES), South Australian Police (SAPOL), the South Australian Ambulance Service (SAAS) and Water Operations (Volunteer Coast Guard, SES, F MAS, life saving or Sea Rescue).

 Crews extricate a patient from a simulated motor vehicle accident as part of a training exercise.